frizb/WindowsShells/README.md

 ## PSEXEC

 PSEXEC allows for remote command execution or a remote shell.
+PSEXEC uses ports 135 and 445 (TCP).
+Admin$ and IPC$ shares must also be enabled.

 Open a remote shell using PSEXEC
 ```